 Payroll advances against future weeks' salary are not allowed under any circumstance.
-Advances are only available in the event that an administrative error has led to an employee not getting paid AND all forms/documentation required for University payroll have been completed by the student employee.
+Advances are only available if an administrative error has led to an employee not getting paid AND all forms/documentation required for university payroll have been completed by the student employee.
 Employing departments, rather than individual employees, would arrange for an advance by contacting Human Resources.